United Way Miami Inc

 - Legal services

-Equity and Diversity Focus United Way Miami prioritizes organizations led by people of color and those explicitly focusing on advancing equity with communities of color, promoting grantee diversity and equitable outcomes.
+Equity and Diversity Focus United Way Miami prioritises organisations led by people of colour and those explicitly focusing on advancing equity with communities of colour, promoting grantee diversity and equitable outcomes.

 What They Don't Fund